Network comparison via encoding, decoding, and causality: Introduction

 However, critical challenges to network theories persistently arise due to the increasingly diverse application needs \cite{boccaletti2006complex}.
 Among these challenges, a fundamental yet intractable one concerns how to quantify the relations (e.g., similarity) between different complex networks \cite{soundarajan2014guide}.
 To date, mainstream metrics of network relations are developed in the contexts of network embedding, matching, and kernel, three computation-oriented and data-driven perspectives \cite{soundarajan2014guide,narayanan2017graph2vec}.
 Comprehensive reviews of these three perspectives can be found in Refs. \cite{soundarajan2014guide,attar2017classification}, Refs. \cite{conte2004thirty,foggia2014graph,yan2016short}, and Refs. \cite{gao2010survey,borgwardt2020graph}, respectively.
-In general, \emph{embedding-based} approaches embed networks into low-dimensional metric spaces (e.g., future vectors) following preset rules to calculate distances between networks or classify networks \cite{soundarajan2014guide,attar2017classification,narayanan2017graph2vec}.
-Therefore, these approaches critically depend on embedding rule designs and may lack universal principles to guarantee their generalization capacities \cite{soundarajan2014guide}. \emph{Matching-based} approaches, such as exact \cite{de2003large} and inexact \cite{gao2010survey} matching with and without edge-preserving properties, search for node mappings between networks to realize optimal matching and measure similarity \cite{foggia2014graph}.
-These approaches essentially deal with a kind of quadratic programming problems \cite{conte2004thirty,cour2006balanced,jiang2017graph} that are NP-hard \cite{conte2004thirty} and require relaxations of problem constraints to find approximate solutions (e.g., see Refs. \cite{enqvist2009optimal,leordeanu2009integer,zaslavskiy2008path} for approximation). \emph{Kernel-based} methods evaluate the similarity between networks by decomposing them into series of atomic substructures (e.g., graphlets \cite{shervashidze2009efficient}, random walks \cite{kashima2004kernels}, shortest paths \cite{borgwardt2005shortest}, and cycles \cite{horvath2004cyclic}) and measuring kernel value among these substructures (i.e., counting the number of shared substructures) \cite{gao2010survey,borgwardt2020graph}.
-While these substructures generally reflect network topology properties, they are essentially handcrafted \cite{narayanan2017graph2vec}, i.e., extracted by certain manually defined functions, and may imply extremely high-dimensional, sparse, and non-smooth representations of large-scale networks with poor generalization capacities \cite{yanardag2015deep}.
-In sum, while embedding-, matching-, and kernel-based approaches have been extensively tested on empirical data (e.g., on neural data \cite{mheich2020brain,tomlinson2022regression,borgwardt2020graph,abbas2020geff}), they are inevitably limited by computational complexity (e.g., matching-based) or the dependence on empirical choice of network features (e.g., embedding-based) and kernel functions (e.g., kernel-based) \cite{mheich2020brain}.
+In general, \emph{embedding-based} approaches follow preset rules to embed networks into low-dimensional metric spaces and calculate distances between networks \cite{soundarajan2014guide,attar2017classification,narayanan2017graph2vec}.
+These approaches critically depend on embedding rule designs and may lack universal generalization capacities \cite{soundarajan2014guide}. \emph{Matching-based} approaches, such as exact \cite{de2003large} and inexact \cite{gao2010survey} matching, search for node mappings between networks to realize optimal matching and measure similarity \cite{foggia2014graph}.
+These approaches essentially deal with a kind of quadratic programming problems \cite{conte2004thirty,cour2006balanced,jiang2017graph} that are NP-hard \cite{conte2004thirty} and require relaxations of problem constraints to find approximate solutions \cite{enqvist2009optimal,leordeanu2009integer,zaslavskiy2008path}. \emph{Kernel-based} methods evaluate the similarity between networks by decomposing them into series of atomic substructures (e.g., graphlets \cite{shervashidze2009efficient}, random walks \cite{kashima2004kernels}, shortest paths \cite{borgwardt2005shortest}, and cycles \cite{horvath2004cyclic}) and measuring kernel value among these substructures (i.e., counting the number of shared substructures) \cite{gao2010survey,borgwardt2020graph}.
+While these substructures can reflect network topology properties, they are essentially handcrafted \cite{narayanan2017graph2vec}, i.e., extracted by certain manually defined functions, and may imply extremely high-dimensional, sparse, and non-smooth representations with poor generalization capacities \cite{yanardag2015deep}.
+In sum, while embedding-, matching-, and kernel-based approaches have been extensively tested on empirical data (e.g., neural data \cite{mheich2020brain,tomlinson2022regression,borgwardt2020graph,abbas2020geff}), they are inevitably limited by computational complexity (e.g., matching-based) or the dependence on empirical choice of network features (e.g., embedding-based) and kernel functions (e.g., kernel-based) \cite{mheich2020brain}.
 Even in cases where these methods are computationally optimal, they may still be unsatisfactory because they do not derive intrinsic relations between complex networks analytically and universally.